-Wall Street smoothed Puerto Rico’s path to fiscal debacle.
-After the commonwealth adopted a sales tax in 2006, investment banks worked with officials in San Juan to create new bonds backed by a portion of the tax.
-Banks including UBS, Citigroup and Goldman Sachs reaped more than $900 million in fees to manage Puerto Rico’s $126.6 billion of bond sales since 2000.
+Wall Street smoothed the island’s path to fiscal debacle, reaping more than $900 million in fees to manage Puerto Rico’s $126.6 billion of bond sales since 2000.
+After the U.S. territory adopted a sales tax in 2006, investment banks worked with officials in San Juan to create new bonds backed by a portion of the proceeds.
 These helped the government, which employs more than a quarter of the workforce, put off cuts.
-Puerto Rico paid dearly to tap the market in March, 2014, issuing the junk-rated bonds at an 8.7 percent interest rate.
-Like U.S. states, it can’t file for bankruptcy.
-Puerto Rico’s special tax status dates to 1917 and the passage by the U.S. Congress of the Jones-Shafroth Act, which also granted Puerto Ricans U.S. citizenship.
-Puerto Rico, ceded to the U.S. in 1898 after a war with Spain, has relied for 50 years on this and other tax breaks to drive its economic development.
-The incentives attracted pharmaceutical, textile and electronics companies.
+Puerto Rico, ceded to the U.S. in 1898 after a war with Spain, has a special tax status that dates to 1917 and the passage by the U.S. Congress of the Jones-Shafroth Act.
+It has relied on tax breaks to drive economic development, attracting pharmaceutical, textile and electronics companies.
 The U.S. phased out the incentives from the mid-1990s to 2006, contributing to the loss of 80,000 jobs.
-Since 2006, Puerto Rico’s economy has contracted every year except one and its poverty rate is now almost double that of Mississippi, the poorest state.
-Official unemployment is 14 percent and the island’s murder rate is more than five times that of the U.S. As jobs disappear, more Puerto Ricans are emigrating.
-Population is heading toward a 100-year low by 2050.
+Since 2006, the island’s economy has contracted every year except one and its poverty rate is now almost double that of Mississippi, the poorest state.
+The population, now about 3.5 million, is shrinking and forecast to reach a 100-year low by 2050.

 The Reference Shelf

-- Puerto Rico presented its economic development and budget plans in presentations aimed at potential bond investors from 2006 to 2013.
+- Puerto Rico put forward its economic development and budget plans in presentations aimed at potential bond investors.

 - The Center for a New Economy, a San Juan think tank, collects ideas for economic reforms.